-Black bears (Ursus americanus) in Alaska are the most common bear species in the state.
-In the Eyak Lake area, black bears hibernate approximately five months; longer in colder climes.
+BLACK BEARS (Ursus americanus) in Alaska are the most common bear species in the state.
+In the Eyak Lake area, black bears can be found near the lake in summer and fall.
+They hibernate approximately five months; longer in colder climes.
 Warming temperature trends affect hibernation and food availability, which in turn affect ability to mate and how long mothers rear young.

 Salmon live an average of 4 to 5 years, traveling from their nascent stream to the ocean, then back to spawn and die.
-As they return to Eyak Lake and find their way up Power Creek, HERE
+As they return to Eyak Lake and find their way up Power Creek.

 GROUND AND WATER